Continuing Education Activity

 Enhancing Healthcare Team Outcomes

-A long-term study of patients with hemochromatosis has shown that overall longevity was related to the presence of liver cirrhosis.
+A long-term study of patients with hemochromatosis has shown that overall longevity was related to liver cirrhosis.
 In patients with hemochromatosis and no liver cirrhosis, long-term survival was unaffected.
 This reiterates the need for early diagnosis and treatment before cirrhosis develops.
-Frontline healthcare providers, including physicians, physician assistants, and nurses should be knowledgeable on this topic to help identify cases at an early stage and initiate prompt, coordinated treatment.
+Frontline healthcare providers, including physicians, physician assistants, and nurses, should be knowledgeable on this topic to help identify cases at an early stage and initiate prompt, coordinated treatment.
+The interprofessional team will improve outcomes.
+[Level 5]